drjjw/docutrain/docs/AI-HINT-LAYOUT.md

 ### Desktop View
 ```
 ┌──────────────────────────────────────────────────────────┐
-│   Ask our AI any question related to this content    ✕  │
+│   Ask our AI any question related to this content in any language!    ✕  │
 └──────────────────────────────────────────────────────────┘
      ↑                                                   ↑
    Text (12px, gray)                          Dismiss button